Rothstein/moma/README.md

 moma
 ====

-A application to record, manage and analyse trade with financial products.
+An application to record, manage and analyse trade with financial products.